-A large, oversubscribed primary with performance data that sits well above the England picture, and a day-to-day offer that goes beyond academics.
-In 2024 Key Stage 2 outcomes, 87.67% of pupils met the expected standard in reading, writing and mathematics, compared with 62% across England.
-At the higher standard, 40% reached greater depth, against an England benchmark of 8%.
-These are the kinds of numbers that suggest consistent classroom routines and high expectations rather than a one-off spike.
+A large primary with performance data that still looks strong on expected-standard measures, and a day-to-day offer that goes beyond academics.
+In the 2025 Key Stage 2 dataset, 80% of pupils met the expected standard in reading, writing and mathematics.
+At the higher standard, 10% reached greater depth in the combined measure, so the updated picture is strongest for secure attainment rather than exceptional depth.

 The school’s wider identity is shaped by three practical choices.
 First, Forest School is integrated across the school, with pupils accessing sessions for a half-term period and an outdoor classroom supporting delivery.
 Second, there is a visible emphasis on pupil responsibility, from Play Leaders and Eco-Warriors to an Online Safety Committee.
 Third, emotional wellbeing is treated as everyday work, including structured support such as ELSA and the HOPE project.